astronomer/docs/astro/manage-billing.md

 sidebar_label: 'Billing'
 title: 'Manage Astro billing'
 id: manage-billing
-description: "Change your billing details and view your current spend from the Cloud UI."
+description: "Change your billing details and view your current spend from the Astro UI."
 ---

 Astro Hosted meters and bills based on consumption of cloud resources associated with clusters, Deployments, and workers.
 Pricing is charged at an hourly rate, but is measured by the second.
 See [Pricing](https://www.astronomer.io/pricing/) for complete pricing and billing details.

-You can configure payment information and check your total Astro spend from the Cloud UI so that you don't go over your budget for running Airflow.
+You can configure payment information and check your total Astro spend from the Astro UI so that you don't go over your budget for running Airflow.

 ## View billing details

-In the Cloud UI, click your Workspace name in the upper left corner, click **Organization Settings**, then click **Billing**.
+In the Astro UI, click your Workspace name in the upper left corner, click **Organization Settings**, then click **Billing**.
 The **Billing** menu includes the following tabs for tracking your payments:

 - **Overview** shows your current payment information and your total spend for the current billing cycle.
 - **Invoices** shows a breakdown of charges for current and previous billing cycles.